nickserv/danamccurdy.com/_posts/2017-03-21-monkey-mind.md

 ---
 Sometimes my mind roams
 like a restless animal,
-darting from thought to thought, in a frenzy of unease.
+darting from thought to thought in a frenzy of unease.

 Seeking calm,